ArturOle/PokedexCPP/README.md

 # PokedexCPP
-Basic pokedex with first gen of pokemones.
+Basic pokedex with first gen of pokemons.